Insulin Resistance Diet: 11 Best Foods to Balance Sugar Levels (2023)

 The outer perimeter of the grocery store, however, contains fresh meat, seafood, and vegetables.
-That's where you need to hang around the most.
+I just wanted to let you know that's where you need to hang around the most.

 Also, keep in mind that you should aim for non-starchy vegetables as much as you can, as starchy ones are often high in calories.

-Foods that contain resistant starches are ones that resist being digested in the small intestine.
+Foods that contain resistant starches resist being digested in the small intestine.
 Let's take a broader look at this one.

 Your digestive tract begins with your mouth, down to your stomach, and then the small intestine, followed by the large intestine.

-Foods that are absorbed in the stomach and the small intestine get their carbohydrates released inside the bloodstream, which isn't something you want if you're on an insulin resistance diet.
+Food absorbed in the stomach and the small intestine gets their carbohydrates released inside the bloodstream, which you don't want if you're on an insulin-resistant diet.

 On the other hand, the resistant starches ferment in the large intestine, reducing the total carbohydrates in your bloodstream and acting as a prebiotic "good bacteria" inside the digestive tract.
-Resistant starches have also proved in some clinical trials to improve insulin sensitivity in the cells.
+Resistant starches have also been proven in some clinical trials to improve insulin sensitivity in the cells.

-Make sure that at least one of them is present in your kitchen at all times.
+Could you make sure that at least one of them is present in your kitchen at all times?

 We mentioned some fruits on our list that are healthy and safe to include in an insulin resistance diet.
 However, fruit juices, more often than not, aren't as healthy as the fruits themselves.